fastoch/Networking/Transport_Layer.md

 # TCP Acknowledgement & Windowing

+An acknowledgement or ACK is the next segment that the receiver wants to receive.
 The TCP window is the number of data segments the sender is allowed to send without getting an acknowledgement from the receiver.

 The sender needs to buffer outgoing segments until it receives an acknowledgement.
 The sender cannot transmit any more data until it receives an acknowledgement.